High School

 Descriptive Statement: Instructional components include anatomy, physiology, conception, fertility, fetal development, childbirth, and prenatal care.

-9.10 The student will demonstrate an understanding of specific health issues, including the ability to conduct self-examinations.
+9.10 The student will demonstrate understanding of specific health issues, including the ability to conduct self-examinations.

 Descriptive Statement: The focus is on factual information about menstruation, proper use of feminine hygiene products in relationship to cleanliness, pre-menstrual syndrome, menopause, and male- and female-specific concerns.
 Disease prevention through self-assessment and self-examination is reinforced with emphasis on breast and testicular self-examination.